ministryofjustice/modernisation-platform/architecture-decision-record/0031-llms-will-be-hosted-on-the-analytical-platform.md

 ## Consequences

  - The Analytical Platform will build a new LLM sandbox area to allow MoJ users to start experimenting with LLMs
- - The Analytical Platform will build new a new production LLM service
+ - The Analytical Platform will build a new production LLM service
  - The Modernisation Platform team will support the Analytical Platform with any new hosting needs required